jes-rod/hirecode/README.md

 ## Live version

-You can use the app with the following link : [HIRECODE live](https://hirecode.netlify.app/)
+You can use the app with the following link : [HIRECODE](https://hirecode.netlify.app/)

 ## Feedback